 How can I pay for my car insurance?

-You can pay your Budget Direct car insurance premium by direct debit from your bank account, by credit card, or by PayPal.
+You can pay your Budget Direct car insurance premium by direct debit from your bank account or through a credit card.

 You can pay fortnightly, monthly or annually (the last option is the most economical).